guettli/git-tips/README.md

 git diff $(git merge-base main HEAD)
 ```

+## Find removed code

+You are looking for a variable/method/class name which was in the code once, but which
+is no longer in the current code.

+Which commit removed or renamed it?

+`git log -S my_name`

+## Find string in all branches

+If you know a co-worker introduced a variable/method/class, but
+it is not in your code, and `git log -S my_name` does not help,
+then you can use `git log --all -S my_name`.
+This will search in
+all branches.

+## Find branch which contains a commit

+You found a commit (maybe via `git log -S ...`) and now you
+want to know which branches contain this commit:

+`git branch --contains 684d9cc74d2`

 ## I don't care for the git tree

 Many developers like to investigate the git tree.